-- and those who are limited-English speaking individuals.
-Such efforts must comply with the language requirements of 29 CFR § 38.35; and - Respond to written complaints through written acknowledgment of receipt and explanation of status and next steps.
+Respond to written complaints through written acknowledgement of receipt and explanation of status and next steps.
 If an oral complaint is received, an informal attempt at resolution can take place prior to the filing of a written complaint.
 If resolution does not result, the complaint must be put in writing.
-Complaints must be legible, signed by the complainant or complainant's authorized representative, and dated.
+Complaints must be legible, signed by the complainant or the complainant's authorized representative, and dated.
 In the event the complainant is unable to provide a written statement, an alternative method of obtaining written documentation from the complainant shall be pursued, which may include assistance by agency staff or local service provider.

-These procedures will be available to all WIOA staff, applicants, participants, One-Stop partners, service providers, sub-recipients, contractors, labor unions, community based organizations or other interested parties seeking to do business with NDOL.
-Dissemination will be made through the Internet, NDOL Intranet, State Policy Manual, grant awards, and upon request.
+These procedures will be available to all WIA staff, applicants, participants, One-Stop partners, service providers, sub-recipients, contractors, labor unions, community based organizations or other interested parties seeking to do business with the Department of Labor.
+Dissemination will be made through the Internet, Department of Labor Intranet, State Policy Manual, grant awards, and upon request.
 These procedures provide for prompt and equitable resolution of complaints.

-Who May File
+A. Who May File